ainomugish/loans_analysis/README.md

 SQL for database
 -------------------------------------------
-run database.sql on PostgresSQL(this is what I used)
+run database.sql on PostgresSQL(this is what I used).

 Input to notebook
 -------------------------------------------